 Community is the ground in which we're all rooted, and our work for justice needs to be grounded there, too.
 Begin by pulling together a faithful core team dedicated to exploring how your church might answer the call for immigration justice in the era of Trump.
 This team should be willing to meet frequently, perhaps every two weeks at least in the beginning.
-If you are able to include at least one member of your governing Board, this will help keep communication channels clear and open.
+If you are able to include at least one member from your congregation's governing structure, this will help keep communication channels clear and open.

-This team will have a variety of responsibilities, and will lead the discernment process.
+Your team will have a variety of responsibilities, and will lead the discernment process.
 Besides educating themselves on the issues, logistics, and legalities, they will need to determine how to respond to opposition to the idea of sanctuary, and how to address anti-immigrant feelings or other challenging statements by those inside and outside the congregation.
-The team will consult with your religious professionals and governing Board on the decision-making process, including how many members should engage before a vote, and what percent of the congregation must vote in favor of taking action.
-Because it has the potential to be a long term commitment, it can be helpful to approve offering sanctuary by a super-majority vote.
+Each congregation and each denomination has their own methodology around decision making processes, but it is always important to offer the necessary education and information within the congregation before you move to a decision.